 We recognize that language revitalization requires long-term, sustainable funding.
-FPCC continues to advocate for guaranteed, ongoing funding from all levels of government and we are looking forward to that becoming a reality in the near future.
+FPCC continues to advocate for guaranteed, on-going funding from all levels of government and we are looking forward to that becoming a reality in the near future.

-At this time, we can only accept applications to Pathways for one program year, but we invite applicants to indicate their interest in continuing their projects into the 2024-2025 fiscal year and beyond.
+At this time, we can only accept expressions of interest for Pathway projects for one program year, but we invite candidates to indicate their interest in continuing their projects into the 2025-2026 fiscal year and beyond.